DIDSR/tsynth-release/code/README.md

 ```

 ## (Optional) Download All Volumes
-- Create an account and log in to [precisionFDA](https://precision.fda.gov/).
+- Create an account and log in to [precisionFDA](http://precision.fda.gov/).

-- Download and extract the command line interface (CLI) tool for your specific OS (see instructions [here](https://precision.fda.gov/docs/guides/cli]), for example:
+- Download and extract the command line interface (CLI) tool for your specific OS (see [instructions](http://precision.fda.gov/docs/guides/cli#download-the-cli])), for example:
    ```
    wget https://pfda-production-static-files.s3.amazonaws.com/cli/pfda-linux-2.10.3.tar.gz
    tar zxvf pfda-linux-2.10.3.tar.gz
    ```

-- Set up your CLI key (see [instructions](https://precision.fda.gov/docs/guides/cli#authorization-key)):
+- Set up your CLI key (see [instructions](http://precision.fda.gov/docs/guides/cli#authorization-key)):
    ```
    KEY=YOUR-KEY-HERE
    pfda ls -key $KEY
    ```

-- Check the folder id of the folder you'd like to download in the URL in the browser precisionFDA is opened (see list of all subfolders available [here](https://precision.fda.gov/home/files?scope=everybody&folder_id=8716550), making sure you have ```scope=everybody``` included) and navigate the subfolders).
+- Check the folder id of the folder you'd like to download in the URL in the browser precisionFDA is opened (see list of all subfolders available [here](http://precision.fda.gov/home/files?scope=everybody&folder_id=8716550)), making sure you have ```scope=everybody``` included and navigate the subfolders.
 For instance, to download example 300 generated with lesion density 1.0, fatty breast, lesion size 7.0, run the following:
    ```
    pfda -folder-id 8726058 -recursive -public
    ```